luisDVA/unheadr/README.md

 | Nycticebus bengalensis       | Bengal Slow Loris            | VU                |      1.21| LORISIDAE       | Asia       |
 | Allocebus trichotis          | Hairy-eared Dwarf Lemur      | VU                |      0.09| CHEIROGALEIDAE  | Madagascar |
 | Microcebus tavaratra         | Tavaratra Mouse Lemur        | VU                |      0.06| CHEIROGALEIDAE  | Madagascar |

+Now we can easily perform grouping operations and summarize the data (e.g.: calculating average body mass by Family).

 At this point, refer to the links in the vignette and the function help for more information and examples on the use of the other helper functions.